 How Product Images Affect AI Citations — Alt Text, Visual Search, and What AI Agents Actually See

-Product images with descriptive alt text get cited 3–6x more often than images with empty or decorative alt text (ShortPixel, 2026).
-Visual search through Google Lens and ChatGPT’s image recognition now processes more than 12 billion queries monthly.
-Yet most e-commerce stores treat image optimization as an afterthought.
-Here’s what AI agents actually see — and what they miss.
+Product images with descriptive alt text get cited 3-6x more often than images with empty or decorative alt text (ShortPixel, 2026).
+Visual search through Google Lens and ChatGPT's image recognition now processes more than 12 billion queries a month.
+And most e-commerce stores still treat image optimization as an afterthought - which is exactly why this is cheap advantage sitting on the floor.
+Here's what AI agents actually see, and what they miss completely.

-AI crawlers (GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot) cannot “see” images the way humans do.
-They read:
+AI crawlers (GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot) cannot "see" your images the way a human does.
+What they actually read:

 Stay in the loop